 It is important to understand, however, that the definition of "median income" means that 50% of households have incomes that are higher than the median, and 50% have incomes that are lower.
 Similarly, 50% of home sales were more expensive than the median sales price, and 50% were lower.
 A detailed analysis has not been conducted to understand how many households are cost-burdened or severely cost-burdened.
-This plan supports conducting such an analysis so that a more refined strategy may be developed to address affordability challenges.
+This plan supports conducting such an analysis.